-Consultation on Food and Plant Export CRIS took place in 2019 and 2020.
+On 1 July 2022, we became the Department of Agriculture, Fisheries and Forestry.
+Before this, we were the Department of Agriculture, Water and the Environment.
+The former department consulted about Food and Plant Export CRIS in 2019 and 2020.
 Limited consultation was undertaken on Live Animal Exports with industry representatives in February 2020.
 Following this, the Australian Government announced the Busting Congestion for Agricultural Exporters package [PDF 211 KB] as part of the 2020–21 Budget.
 It includes measures impacting cost recovery arrangements for meat, dairy, fish and egg, non-prescribed goods, plant and live animal export.

 2020–21 CRIS for each export cost recovery arrangement were published on 17 February 2021 (see below).

 Each 2020-21 CRIS describes the impact of the 2020–21 Federal Budget package Busting Congestion for Agricultural Exporters on exports cost recovery, including how we will implement the freezing of fees and charges in 2020–21.

 The government has committed $71.1 million to improve the financial sustainability of export certification services by returning to full cost recovery of these services over time.
 A stepped return to full recovery will enable reforms to be rolled out while maintaining existing systems.

 Each 2020-21 CRIS provides a starting point from which the cost base can be reviewed and adjusted going forward.
 This takes into consideration the reform implementation across export regulatory services.